yowainwright/yowainwright.github.io/README.md

 ---

-If you'd like to help me with my repo or even write a post:
+If you'd like to help me with this blog:
 -   download the repository
 -   building locally
 --   `bundle exec jekyll serve -w --config _config.yml,_config_dev.yml`